NeuralNexus-AI-design/portfolioo1-/README.md

 # portfolioo1-
 My name is Raja Safeer Ahmed.<br>
 I am in BS (AI) in the university of Azad Jammu and Kashmir.<br>
-i lived in Azad Jammu and Kashmir.
+i lives in Azad Jammu and Kashmir.